hawson/tao-of-tmux/manuscript/10-technical-stuff.md

 autotools.
 If this sounds complicated, do not get overwhelmed or feel you need to understand this in one sitting.
-Autotools exists to abstract the painful parts of finding libraries and checking if certain capabilities exist on a users' system.
+Autotools exists to abstract the painful parts of finding libraries and checking if certain capabilities exist on a user's system.
 It's solving a complicated problem, because the source code needs to be able to build on a plethora of operating systems and individualized environments where all of them can be a little different.